beasting1231/twinfinal/FIREBASE_SETUP.md

 ## Step 5: Firestore Collections Structure

-The app uses three collections:
+The app uses two collections:

 ### `bookings` collection
 Each document should have: